 Then you need these 3 things.

-- Local NAP citations (which we already discussed in step #1).
+- Local NAP citations, like your phone number (which we already discussed in step #1).

 - Local Reviews – in quality as well as quantity.